mobiletest2016/machine-learning-articles/articles/how-to-create-a-variational-autoencoder-with-keras.md

 ### Visualizing inputs mapped onto latent space

-Visualizing inputs mapped onto the latent space is simply taking some input data, feeding it to the encoder, taking the mean values \[latex\]\\mu\[/latex\] for the predictions, and plotting them in a scatter plot:
+Visualizing inputs mapped onto the latent space is simply taking some input data, feeding it to the encoder, taking the mean values $\\mu$ for the predictions, and plotting them in a scatter plot:

 ```
 # =================